Page Designer

 For example, this snippet from a library import file includes a component named producttile identified as type component.assets.producttile.

-Both pages and components must include a config attribute that describes visibility rules.
-Components must also include a data attribute that describes the component attributes set by the merchant.
-The config and data attributes must be defined as JSON snippets.
-Refer to the JSON schemas for details:
+Both pages and components need a config attribute describing visibility rules.
+Components also need a data attribute with merchant-set attributes.
+Define config and data as JSON snippets.
+See the JSON schemas for details:

 In the following situations, the import is allowed to proceed, but might issue multiple warning messages: